nexodus-io/nexodus/ops/ansible/README.md

 apex_api_url: https://api.apex.local
 apex_url: https://apex.local
 ```
-- Run the playbook (the apex binary is stored in an S3 bucket and pulled down by ansible)
+- Run the playbook (the apexd binary is stored in an S3 bucket and pulled down by ansible)

 ```shell
 # Install Ansible if not already installed